Tax Preparation Help

 The following discussion applies to excise tax registration requirements for activities relating to fuels only.
 See Form 637 for other persons who must register and for more information about registration.

-Persons that are required to register.
-You are required to be registered if you are any of the following persons.
+Persons that are required to be registered.
+You are required to be registered if you are a:

-• A train operator who uses dyed diesel fuel in his or her trains and incurs liability for tax at the train rate.
+• Train operator who uses dyed diesel fuel in his or her trains and incurs liability for tax at the train rate, or

-• A producer or importer of alcohol, biodiesel, agri-biodiesel and renewable
+• Producer or importer of alcohol, biodiesel, agri-biodiesel, and renewable diesel.

 Persons that may register.
-You may, but are not required to, register if you are any of the following persons.
+You may, but are not required to, register if you are a:

-• A throughputter that is not a position holder.
+• Throughputter that is not a position holder,

 Ultimate vendors, credit card issuers, and alternative fuel claimants do not need to be registered to buy or sell fuel.
-However, they must be registered to file claims for certain sales of fuel.
+However, they must be registered to file claims for certain sales and uses of fuel.
+See Form 637 for more information.

 Taxable fuel registrant.
 This is an enterer, an industrial user, a refiner, a terminal operator, or a throughputter who received a Letter of Registration under the excise tax registration provisions and whose registration has not been revoked or suspended.
 The term registrant as used in the discussions of these fuels means a taxable fuel registrant.